tskit-dev/msprime/docs/api.rst

 between a given pair of demes is :math:`4 N_e M_{j, k}`.
 Each deme has an initial size :math:`s` that is measured relative to :math:`N_e`, and an exponential growth rate :math:`\alpha`.
-The size of a given population at time :math:`t` in the past (assuming no demographic events have occured) is therefore given by :math:`s N_e e^{-\alpha t}`.
+The size of a given population at time :math:`t` in the past (assuming no demographic events have occurred) is therefore given by :math:`s N_e e^{-\alpha t}`.
 Demographic events that occur in the history of the simulated population alter some aspect of this population configuration at a particular time in the past.